ethealin/cours_mobile/README.md

 ```
 DELETE /v1/films/watched/@id_film
 ```
-it needs the @id_film parameter and the related user's $access_token with GET method.
+It needs the @id_film parameter and the related user's $access_token with GET method.
 ```
 GET /v1/films/liked
 ```